Marjoke Oosterom - Research Fellow

-With other colleagues I was involved in various studies and trainings for donors and civil society organisations, such as workshops in power analysis, studies on the political space for CSOs in conflict-affected and transition countries, and the monitoring and evaluation of programmes in support of democratic governance.
-This includes work for Oxfam GB, Trócaire, Christian Aid, the Swiss Development Cooperation, and Voice for Change.
+With other colleagues she has been involved in various studies and training for donors and civil society organisations, such as workshops in power analysis, studies on the political space for CSOs in conflict-affected and transitional countries, and the monitoring and evaluation of programmes in support of democratic governance.

 Gendered (in)security in South Sudan: masculinities and hybrid governance in Imatong statePeacebuilding (2017)